 A French count is in England to marry the princess.
 She's killed.
 A wizard helps him to time travel back before the murder - except they end up in Chicago, April 2000.
 A descendant helps him.
 He looks for the wizard to return to the 1100s.

-A knight and his valet are plagued by a witch, and to repair the damage they make use of the services of a wizard.
-However, something goes wrong and they are transported from the 12th century to the year 2000.
-There the knight meets some of his family and slowly learns what this new century is like.
-However, he still needs to get back to the 12th century to deal with the witch, so he starts looking for a wizard.Written by
+A knight and his valet are plagued by a witch, and to repair the damage, they make use of the services of a wizard.
+Something goes wrong and they're transported from the 12th century to the year 2000, where they meets some of the knight's family, and slowly learns what the future's like.
+In order to return to the 12th century and deal with the witch, they begin to look for a wizard.Written by

 Maarten Hofman <firstname.lastname@example.org>

 29 of 39 people found this review helpful.